weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

 | ---- | ---- | ---- | ---- |
 | `objects` | array of data objects | yes | Array of [objects](./objects.md#parameters-1) |

-### Multi-tenancy

-You can use batching in collections with [multi-tenancy](../../concepts/data.md#multi-tenancy) is enabled.
-For example, batch creation of objects works similarly to [single object creation](./objects.md#create-a-data-object), by passing the `tenant` parameter in the object body.

 ### Example request

 import BatchObjects from '/_includes/code/batch.objects.mdx';